Medtronic Plc's (MDT) Stock: A Long-Term Performance Analysis - News Heater

 Sponsored

-The average price point forecasted by analysts for Medtronic Plc (MDT) is $90.00, which is $7.7 above the current market price.
-The public float for MDT is 1.33B, and currently, short sellers hold a 0.66% ratio of that floaft.
-The average trading volume of MDT on December 27, 2023 was 7.03M shares.
+The average price point forecasted by analysts for Medtronic Plc (MDT) is $90.00, which is $7.31 above the current market price.
+The public float for MDT is 1.33B, and currently, short sellers hold a 0.63% ratio of that float.
+The average trading volume of MDT on January 03, 2024 was 6.93M shares.

 MDT) stock’s latest price update